bodegga/tide/README.md

 ## Workstation Setup

-Point your VM to the gateway:
+Configure your VM to route through the gateway:

 ```bash
 # /etc/network/interfaces